banner

 4–5.
 The Parables of the Hidden Treasure and the Precious Pearl

 These parables also illustrate the Kingdom of Heaven.
-The central point of these stories is that having the hope of heaven is extremely valuable.
-We should be willing to give up anything and everything to have it.
-Can we possibly secure anything more valuable than heaven?
-Are we willing to give up everything—our job, position in society, wealth, family, and safety —for heaven?
+They emphasize the immense value of having hope in heaven.
+We should give up anything and everything to have it.
+Can we secure anything more valuable than heaven?
+Are we willing to give up everything—our job, position in society, wealth, family, and safety for heaven?
 It is a hidden treasure and a precious pearl we can have forever.

 6. The Parable of the Fishnet

 This parable makes the same point as the parable of the weeds.
-It is probably repeated because our eternal destiny is so important.
+It’s repeated because our eternal destiny is so important.
 At the end of the age, all the people on earth will be caught.
 The good fish (true believers of Christ) will be separated from the bad fish (unbelievers).
 The bad fish will be thrown away, symbolizing the wicked being thrown into the lake of fire, while the good fish will be gathered in baskets or saved.
 If we have not already done so, let’s make our choice for Jesus today.
 He is the way to be saved.
-When we have him, we know we have a place in heaven (more...).
+When we have him, we know we have a place in heaven. (more)

 Discussion